How to grow older and still maintain good health

 Professor Alehagen suggested that the decrease in plasma fructosamine levels may have contributed to the reduced cardiac mortality associated with the selenium and Coenzyme Q10 intervention and might reflect the lower levels of bio-markers of inflammation and oxidative stress that have been associated with the combination supplementation.

-In addition, Professor Alehagen has published a paper about the possibility of using selenium supplementation as a treatment strategy for Alzheimer’s disease.
+Professor Alehagen has also published a paper about the possibility of using selenium supplementation as a treatment strategy for Alzheimer’s disease.

 Aaseth, J., Alexander, J., Bjørklund, G., Hestad, K., Dusek, P., Roos, P. M., & Alehagen, U. (2016).
 Treatment strategies in Alzheimer’s disease: a review with focus on selenium supplementation.
 Biometals: An International Journal on the Role of Metal Ions in Biology, Biochemistry, and Medicine, 29(5), 827-839. doi:10.1007/s10534-016-9959-8